 Alliance Theatre Educator Conference

 The Alliance Theatre Educator Conference: Centering Justice occurred virtually June 8-9, 2021.
-Designed to serve educators of all grade levels (Pre-Kindergarten through Grade 12) and all content areas, this event will explore Performing Arts Instruction (Theater, Dance/Movement, Dramatic Writing), Arts Integration, STEAM (Science, Technology, Engineering, Arts, and Mathematics), and Allyship in an environment that is inclusive, equitable, and united.
+Designed to serve educators of all grade levels (Pre-Kindergarten through Grade 12) and all content areas, this event explored Performing Arts Instruction (Theater, Dance/Movement, Dramatic Writing), Arts Integration, STEAM (Science, Technology, Engineering, Arts, and Mathematics), and Allyship in an inclusive, equitable, and united environment.

 Two outstanding arts and education thought-leaders joined us as keynote speakers:

 *Dr. Beverly Daniel Tatum (president emerita of Spelman College, clinical psychologist, expert on race relations, and thought leader in higher education)

 *Idris Goodwin (multiple award-winning playwright, breakbeat poet, director, educator, and culturist)

 The Alliance Theatre Educator Conference: Centering Justice offered up to 5 hours of real-time professional learning each day (10 hours of real-time professional learning total).
 Additionally, workshop recordings offer up to 10 hours of virtual, asynchronous professional learning.